 Showcasing the museum’s most valuable specimens, the Great Hall exhibits many specimens never before seen by the public.
 The highlight of this hall is Quetzalcoatalus northropi, the Texas Pterosaur, a flying reptile unearthed in West Texas by The University of Texas at Austin scientists.
 With a wingspan of 40 feet, Quetzalcoatalus northropi is the largest flying creature ever found.
 The exhibit entitled Natural Wonders: Treasures of the Texas Natural Science Center draws directly from the research conducted by university scientists.
-Specimens are rotated into exhibit from the collections several times during the year, allowing visitors to see a greater diversity of specimens.
+Specimens are rotated periodically into exhibit from the collections several times during the year, allowing visitors to see a greater diversity of specimens.